 Partisan Prohibition Historical Society Award Recipients

-The Partisan Prohibition Historical Society invites nominations for its 2008 Citation of Merit.
+The Partisan Prohibition Historical Society invites nominations for its annual Citation of Merit.
 The award consists of a certificate and some publicity.
 The recipient will be an individual or an organization which has rendered exemplary service in the preservation and dissemination of Prohibition Party history.

 Some previous awardees include: Maine Woman's Christian Temperance Union (for preserving the Neal Dow home), Argonia & Western Sumter County (Kansas) Historical Society (for making a museum of the Dora Salter house), Michigan Historical Collections (for their Prohibition Party archive), Sarah Ward (for her 125th anniversary history of the WCTU), and Roger Storms (founder of the Society).